ricoapon/readable-regex/README.md

 ```
 gradle checks
 ```
-This will trigger [SpotBugs](https://spotbugs.github.io/).
+This will trigger [SpotBugs](https://spotbugs.github.io/) and [Checkstyle](https://checkstyle.sourceforge.io/).
 If you want to run this individually (because this is faster), you can use:
 ````
 gradle spotbugs
+gradle checkstyle
 ````
-The HTML reports are located in a subdirectory in `build/reports`.
+All the HTML reports can be viewed in `build/reports`.